GOP Picks Gubernatorial Candidates

 Hodges is one of just three Southern Democratic governors with GOP-majority statehouses seeking re-election.
 The others are in Georgia and Alabama.

-A runoff was also expected in South Carolina's 3rd Congressional District, where six Republicans battled to succeed GOP Rep. Lindsey Graham, who is seeking the seat of retiring Republican Sen. Strom Thurmond.
+Another runoff was set for South Carolina's 3rd Congressional District, where six Republicans battled to succeed GOP Rep. Lindsey Graham, who is seeking the seat of retiring Republican Sen. Strom Thurmond.

-With about two-thirds of the vote reported, State Rep. Gresham Barrett led the field with 44 percent; State Rep. Jim Klauber and former prosecutor George Ducworth were neck-and-neck with around 20 percent.
-The top two vote-getters will advance to a runoff, and the GOP nominee in the House race will be favored over Democrat George Brightharp this fall.
+With 99 percent of the precincts reporting, state Rep. Gresham Barrett led the field with 44 percent; just 35 votes separated the second- and third-place candidates, state Rep. Jim Klauber and former prosecutor George Ducworth.
+The top two vote-getters will advance to the runoff, and the GOP nominee will be favored over Democrat George Brightharp.